ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 switching to a pacing_gain well below 1.0, until any estimated queue has been drained.
-It uses a pacing_gain of BBRDrainPacingGain = 0.35, chosen via analysis {{BBRDrainPacingGain}} and experimentation (on YouTube) to try to drain the queue in less than one round-trip:
+It uses a pacing_gain of BBRDrainPacingGain = 0.35, chosen via analysis {{BBRDrainPacingGain}} and experimentation to try to drain the queue in less than one round-trip:

 ~~~~